 As literature starts to emerge on the coaching practices that lead to the best outcomes for learners, "Coaching in Medical Education: A Faculty Handbook," offers necessary guidance for educators and administrators to navigate this new area.
 “It Takes Two: A Guide to Being a Good Coachee” provides guidance for medical students who are being coached.

 Coaching in Medical Education: A Faculty Handbook

 This handbook focuses most heavily on undergraduate medical education (PDF), though many of the principles discussed span the entire continuum of learners, through graduate medical education (GME) as well as continuing medical education.

 Specific coaching for faculty and physicians is beyond the scope of this handbook, but a chapter at the end of the book offers distinct advice on coaching GME trainees.
 GME educators and educators in many health professions will likely also find relevant information throughout the entire handbook.

 It Takes Two: A Guide to Being a Good Coachee

-This handbook focuses on what learners need to know to get the most out of a coaching relationship including how your coach can develop you as a master adaptive learner, how to use coaching throughout training, and how coaching can help you build successful personal learning networks.
+This handbook focuses on what learners need to know (PDF) to get the most out of a coaching relationship including how your coach can develop you as a master adaptive learner, how to use coaching throughout training, and how coaching can help you build successful personal learning networks.